-Councilmembers and the Mayor are provided a technology allowance of up to \$4,000 for the first six months of their inaugural term, and up to \$2,100 per fiscal year for the remainder of their term, at no time shall reimbursements for the Fiscal Year exceed the above set amounts.
+Councilmembers and the Mayor are provided a technology allowance of up to \$4,000 for the first six months of their inaugural term, and up to \$3,000 per fiscal year for the remainder of their term; at no time shall reimbursements for the Fiscal Year exceed the above set amounts.
+There shall be a one-time exception for Councilmembers elected in 2022 who took office January 2023, giving them up to \$4,000 reimbursement for their inaugural term, to be used by November 30, 2023.
 Councilmembers and the Mayor may be reimbursed for expenses related to internet, mobile phone or other technology sources used for city business.
-The City will not provide technology equipment, Councilmembers may purchase equipment and submit receipts or provide monthly personal invoices for costs associated with phone and internet service plans for reimbursement.
-At no time shall reimbursements for the Fiscal Year exceed \$2100, except the first 6 months of their inaugural term.
+The City will not provide technology equipment; Councilmembers may purchase equipment and submit receipts or provide monthly personal invoices for costs associated with phone and internet service plans for reimbursement.
 Reimbursement requests must be submitted within 90 days of the expense to be eligible for reimbursement.
 Requests for reimbursement must include documentation for payment including receipts, invoices, canceled checks, or credit card receipts.